The Vicky Bliss Mysteries

 The Vicky Bliss Mysteries is a mystery novel series by Barbara Mertz, writing as Elizabeth Peters.
 A published Egyptologist, Mertz wrote three mystery series and a number of stand-alone novels under the name Elizabeth Peters plus gothic and supernatural thrillers under the name Barbara Michaels.

 The Vicky Bliss novels are set in late 20th century Europe and Egypt.
+The author said that the internal chronology of the series is inconsistent with historic time; the characters age only a few years, while the novels were written over a span of forty years.